ChrisHinde/MaterialUtilities/docs/usage.md

 - **Patterns**\
-    If you want to merge materials based on another pattern than the the default Blender way (such as `Material_001` instead of `Material.001`) you can change the Pattern option to set a custom delimiter (eg. `.` `_` `,`) or define your own pattern with (Python style) Regular Expressions, you can use `%BASE_NAME` to indicate the base part of the name (or just make sure it's a group, the operator expects one group matching the base name, eg `MyMaterial`, and a second group matching the suffix, eg. `042`)\
+    If you want to merge materials based on another pattern than the the default Blender way (such as `Material_001` instead of `Material.001`) you can change the Pattern option to set a custom delimiter (e.g. `.` `_` `,`) or define your own pattern with (Python style) Regular Expressions, you can use `%BASE_NAME` to indicate the base part of the name (or just make sure it's a group, the operator expects one group matching the base name, e.g `MyMaterial`, and a second group matching the suffix, e.g. `042`)\
     The default regular expression is `^%BASE_NAME\.(\d{1,3})$` which matches materials like `MyMaterial.003` as well as `MyMaterial.2` (The `%BASE_NAME` token just translates to `(.*)`).

 #### Join By Material

-This is the opposite of "Seperate By Material" in Edit mode.
+This is the opposite of "Separate By Material" in Edit mode.
 It finds objects that have the same material and join them together.\
 You can set a specific **Material**, where all objects that have that material will be joined.\
 Or you can choose to **Automatically Join**, where objects that share the same material will be joined (no matter what the material is).\
-If there's different types of objects (Mesh, Curves etc) that shares the same material, those will be joined according to their type.\
+If there's different types of objects (Mesh, Curves etc.) that shares the same material, those will be joined according to their type.\
 **Do note** that if the objects have multiple materials, the resulting joins might not be as you predicted.\
 **Tip:** If you have objects that you don't want to be affected, you can hide them from the viewport first.\
 [![Join By Material](https://chris.hindefjord.se/wp-content/uploads/2019/08/MU_JoinByMaterial-e1564691922884.png)](https://chris.hindefjord.se/wp-content/uploads/2019/08/MU_JoinByMaterial.png)

-#### Assign New PBR Waterial
+#### Assign New PBR Material

+This function is detailed in the [PBR Texture Set Import documentation](pbr_import.md)

 #### Remove Unused Materials